Types of Golf Tournaments

 Skins

-In skins games, which are a type of match play, every hole is worth a certain number of points or amount of money.
+In skins games, a type of match play, every hole is worth a certain number of points or amount of money.
 The golfer who wins the hole wins the points or the money assigned to it.
 If two or more golfers tie for the lowest score on the hole, the money or points carry over to the next hole.
 As a result, the next hole is then worth more points or money.

 Foursome